 RIT Hillel has been dedicated to ensuring a thriving Jewish student life on the campus of Rochester Institute of Technology (RIT) since 1954.
 Hillel enjoys prayer and dining space in the Schmitt Interfaith Center, as well as meeting space in the Spirituality & Religious Life (SRL) Center.
-Additionally, campus boasts a dedicated programming, cooking and lounging space, Hillel House, conveniently located in Residence Hall B. The student-facilitated Hillel House kosher kitchen affords students, faculty and staff Shabbat and holiday meals.
+Additionally, the campus boasts a dedicated programming, cooking, and lounging space, Hillel House, conveniently located in Residence Hall B. The student-facilitated Hillel House kosher-style kitchen affords students, faculty, and staff Shabbat and holiday meals.

-Hillel offers weekly Kabbalat Shabbat services (Friday, 6:30 pm, in Jones Chapel), followed by either kiddush or a full Shabbat meal (7:30 pm), depending on the week.
+Hillel offers weekly Kabbalat Shabbat services (Friday, 6:30 pm, in Schmitt Interfaith Center or Hillel House), followed by either kiddush or a full Shabbat meal (7:00 p.m.), depending on the week.
 All RIT community members are welcome!

 Rochester Institute of Technology